plowsof/moneropedia-drafts/helper-scripts/make-a-guide/readme.md

 ## What it does

 Lets you create a guide on github.
 You can put images in it to because the script will find them, and put them in the correct monero-site folder for your guide.
 Simply point the script to the raw text version, and it will do the rest for you.
+Will fail if the YAML key exists already.